 - Is there a way I can reduce food packaging by buying in bulk?

 - Would it be possible for me to reduce the amount of products I use or to make some of them myself.

 - Do I need to have a fridge and pantry filled with so many products?
-Would it be possible , for example, to buy a certain variety of legumes one week and to change the following weeks?
+Would it be possible , for example, to buy one variety of legumes one week and change the following week?

-Options are endless.
-Just be a little creative.
+The options are endless.
+You just need to be a little creative.
 Here are some tips to get started: